 Osteoarthritis is a chronic condition that causes the cartilage in the joints to gradually degrade, which in turn puts greater pressure on the bones during movement.
-This can cause pain and result in a thickening of the bone end and bone outgrowths, which may lead to decreased joint mobility.
+This can cause pain and result in a thickening of the bone end, as well as bone outgrowths or protrusions, which may lead to decreased joint mobility.